Jo Kwon: 2016–2017: Second solo album, fourth musical casting, Golden Tambourine, and departure from JYP Entertainment

-Jo's new album Crosswalk included three tracks, two of which he wrote ― the lead single, “Crosswalk,” and the third track, “Flutter.”
-The second track, “It's Okay,” was written by Ryan S. Jhun and Denzil "DR" Remedios, the music producers of SM Entertainment's Shinee and f(x).
+Jo's new album Crosswalk included three tracks, two of which he wrote ― the lead single, "Crosswalk," and the third track, "Flutter."
+The second track, "It's Okay," was written by Ryan S. Jhun and Denzil "DR" Remedios, the music producers of SM Entertainment's Shinee and f(x).
 Popular songwriters Esna and Aev produced the title song.

 On March 17, 2016, it was announced by JYP Entertainment that Jo would be participating in the musical On The Starry Night as the role "Choi Sung-keun.
 The musical Ran from May 7 to May 15, 2016.

 On November 10, 2016, it was announced that Jo Kwon would be co-starring on Golden Tambourine, a karaoke variety program broadcast by Mnet, which ran from December 15, 2016, until February 23, 2017.

 On September 21, 2017, it was announced that Jo had officially left JYP Entertainment after 16 years.
 However, 2AM never announced that they were disbanding and it is presumed that the group is on hiatus.

 On November 2, 2017, it was announced that Jo had signed with Cube Entertainment.

 2018–present: Lonely

 On January 10, 2018, Jo released the digital single 새벽 (Lonely), his first release after joining Cube Entertainment.
 Jo was set to enlist in the Korean Army in August 2018, for his mandatory military service.
 On July 24, 2019, it was confirmed that he would release a special single new theme song for the ROK Army with collaboration of Shinee's Onew and Key, Exo's Xiumin, Infinite's Kim Sung-kyu, BtoB's Lee Chang-sub, 2AM's Jinwoon, Yoon Ji-sung and actors Kim Minseok, and Lee Jae-kyoon in mid-August.

 As part of South Korea's effort to combat COVID-19, Jo officially discharged from the military early on March 24, 2020.
 He also made his first variety show appearance after being discharged on JTBC's Knowing Bros alongside 2PM's Wooyoung, Block B's P.O & WINNER's Mino on April 4, 2020.
 In July 2020, Jo Kwon starred in the musical Everybody's Talking About Jamie, playing the role of Jamie New, a 16-year-old high school student, who dreams to be a drag queen, and deals with prejudice and bullies.

 On August 25, 2022, it was announced that Jo Kwon will be releasing "My Regards", a remake of the Ribbon Project in collaboration with Sunye, It will be released on August 28.

+On 4 September 2026, he hosted Korea's Next Wave.

 Personal life

+Education

 As of 2013, Jo was attending Kyung Hee University.
 He entered Kyung Hee University without taking the entrance examination, with rumors alleging favouritism, because he was an entertainer.
 The rumors were refuted by his performance at the top of his class in his major.
 In 2015, he enrolled in the Performing Arts Department of Kyunghee University's Graduate Program.